uempfel/nsxtea/README.md

 #### Updating and deleting objects
 To update objects, simply adapt the file with the necessary configuration and re-run `nsxtea apply`.

-Deleting the objects created in the example above is as simple as changing the `marked_for_delete` properties from `true` to `false`.
+Deleting the objects created in the example above is as simple as changing the `marked_for_delete` properties from `false` to `true`.
 Once you've done that, simply re-run `nsxtea apply` and the objects should be deleted after a short time.

 ### Image Credits
 * Gopher: [Maria Letta - Free Gophers Pack](https://github.com/MariaLetta/free-gophers-pack)